KalicoCrew/kalico/docs/RPi_microcontroller.md

 klipper without using Octoprint plugins (if used) or external programs giving the ability to control everything within the print GCODE.

+!!! important
-**Warning**: If your platform is a _Beaglebone_ and you have correctly followed the installation steps, the linux mcu is already installed and configured for your system.
+    If your platform is a _Beaglebone_ and you have correctly followed the installation steps, the linux mcu is already installed and configured for your system.

 ## Install the rc script